RavenProject/Ravencoin/README.md

 https://ravencoin.org

-What is Raven?
+What is Ravencoin?
 ----------------

-Raven is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Raven uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Raven Core is the name of open source software which enables the use of this currency.
+Ravencoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Ravencoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.

-For more information, as well as an immediately useable, binary version of the Raven Core software, see https://ravencoin.org

 License
 -------